-Raise up your hand If you live in Nigeria you can relate to how difficult it is to pay for anything in Nigeria with a credit of debit card.
+Raise up your hand If you live in Nigeria you can relate to how difficult it is to pay for anything in Nigeria with a credit or debit card.
 From POS machines not working, to no service, to no paper to print receipts, to a ridiculous $100 monthly limit on international spending, to banks blocking your cards from any online transaction…. phew, the list is endless!!!

-Getting a dollar card and a domiciliary account seemed like the reasonable solution right until I walked into a Gtbank in surulere lagos and requested to get a dollar card and I was told that it will cost more than the amount of money I was actually trying to deposit!
+Getting a dollar card and a domiciliary account seemed like the reasonable solution right until I walked into a Gtbank in Surulere Lagos and requested to get a dollar card and I was told that it will cost more than the amount of money I was actually trying to deposit!
 (I later found out that I was given wrong information.) say whaarrrrrrrrrrrrrrrtttt?
 (In Bobriskys voice).
 I only had $30 on hand (which was even gifted to me).. lol… don’t these people know that I am not rich (My mother will read this and say you are rich in Jesus Name)

 The frustration didn’t end there.. see ehn, circa 2014 I had never paid for software.
 I knew where to get everything FOR FREEE .
-Like how do you pay for something you cant see (apart from miracles in TB Josuas church) nah nah nah..
+Like how do you pay for something you can’t see (apart from miracles in TB Joshua’s church) nah nah nah..
 I wasn’t hearing it.
-Then I got a Job in Tech and actually saw how software is changing peoples lives, the amount of work people (I included) put into making them work and the dangers of Piracy (I once unsuccessfully helped a company of more than 200 staff fix an application on their server which crashed all because they had one pirated software).
+Then I got a Job in Tech and actually saw how software is changing peoples lives, the number of work people (I included) put into making them work and the dangers of Piracy (I once unsuccessfully helped a company of more than 200 staff fix an application on their server which crashed all because they had one pirated software).
 I digress.

 It took some time to repent and 2015 I actually paid for apple music… I felt fulfilled… Mama, I made it. see me paying for things like a rich person.
-This was how I felt.

-now you can imagine my annoyance when sometime in 2016, I was cut off from all my subscriptions because Nigeria entered a recession and all my Nigerian cards became useless outside Nigeria.
+Now you can imagine my annoyance when sometime in 2016, I was cut off from all my subscriptions because Nigeria entered a recession and all my Nigerian cards became useless outside Nigeria.

-see this heart breaking message: Imagine seeing this every time!!
+See this heart breaking message: Imagine seeing this every time!!

-you can tell that I talk alot right?
+You can tell that I talk a lot right?

-This fateful day, I am stalking people on Nigerian twitter (cos you know twitter is a real comedy show) I don’t tweet alot but I’m watching all of you.. if you want to follow a retweeter of cute and funny things, do so here.. 🙂 Then I stumbled upon some people tweeting about bater..
+This fateful day, I am stalking people on Nigerian twitter (cos you know twitter is a real comedy show) I don’t tweet a lot but I’m watching all of you.. if you want to follow a retweeter of cute and funny things, do so here.
+Then I stumbled upon some people tweeting about bater.

 I closed the site and forgot about them for a while until I needed to pay for something online (I don’t remember what now) and I googled barter cards only to find them on the second page of google.
-I don’t know if its still the same cos now that I use them, they pop up immediately I type barter on my browser
+I don’t know if it’s still the same cos now that I use them, they pop up immediately I type barter on my browser.

-Barter people, you need to fix this for first time users. not everyone will be as patient as I am. but I guess with time their SEO will improve.
+Barter people, you need to fix this for first-time users. not everyone will be as patient as I am. but I guess with time their SEO will improve.

 Then I signed up and we had another problem.
-I wasn’t getting any sign up code to my mobile or email.. which meant I couldn’t log in.
+I wasn’t getting any signup code to my mobile or email.. which meant I couldn’t log in.
 The codes came in hours later and I couldn’t use them so I had to sign up again the next day.
 I had started to roll my eyes but was determined to try to the end.

 I finally logged in and here’s the interface when you signup below : Not too bad.

-finally, I created a card and loaded my wallet with 2000 Naira (I had to start small to minimize risk abeg.)
-This process was quite seamless and simple.
+Finally, I created a card and loaded my wallet with 2000 Naira (I had to start small to minimize risk abeg) This process was quite seamless and simple.

 I proceeded to use the card on skillshare.com, copied and pasted the card number and details and it worked immediately.

 To say that I jumped for joy is an understatement!!!
 I finally got my skillshare account back after being locked out for more than 1 year, to top it up, I was given 2 months free!!!
-Thank You Jesus. i have 2 free months and i can now learn how to do calligraphy in 10 minutes…. dancing
+Thank You, Jesus.
+I have 2 free months and i can now learn how to do calligraphy in 10 minutes…. dancing

 Let me backtrack for a minute and just say that barter is like your online Mallam born and bred abroad.
-You basically have a wallet on their site, put money inside the wallet from your account, then create a virtual dollar MasterCard on the same site, give your money to barter who then converts the money at their exchange rate to the currency of your choice and transfer that to the virtual dollar card which you can then use for what ever you need a dollar card for.
+You basically have a wallet on their site, put money inside the wallet from your account, then create a virtual dollar MasterCard on the same site, give your money to barter who then converts the money at their exchange rate to the currency of your choice and transfer that to the virtual dollar card which you can then use for whatever you need a dollar card for.

-in similar excitement, i tried Barter for apple music and it didn’t work… sad smiley face My payment got declined.
-I don’t know why but i am too heartbroken to try today again.
+In similar excitement, I tried Barter for apple music and it didn’t work… sad smiley face My payment got declined.
+I don’t know why but I am too heartbroken to try today again.
 Maybe its cos my money wasn’t sufficient for both skillshare and iTunes or the address or something..
 I really don’t know but it kinda deflated my balloon.

 I’m going to try to use them again for apple music next week cos the fault might be mine and then ill give you updates but right now the score is 1:1 for barter and moi.. worked for skillshare but not apple music.